 Benefits of Code Signing

 Code signing is a method of putting a digital signature on a program, file, software update or executable, so that its authenticity and integrity can be verified upon installation and execution.
 Like a wax seal, it guarantees to the recipient who the author is, and that it hasn’t been opened and tampered with.
-Microsoft developers, programmers and software engineers use code signing to prove, for instance, that your Windows 10 update actually came from Microsoft, and not a hacker who is trying to compromise your computer.
+Microsoft developers, programmers and software engineers use code signing to prove, for instance, that your Windows 10 update came from Microsoft, and not a hacker who is trying to compromise your computer.

 Code signing is what allows you to be sure you are downloading a file from the right author/publisher instead of an attacker who wants to take your information and data.
-Essentially, code signing lets you know that the code hasn’t been changed by a bad guy so you know it’s safe to install and run on your machine.
+Essentially, it lets you know that the code hasn’t been changed by a bad guy so you know it’s safe to install and run on your machine.

-Code Signing Example
+Examples of Code Signing

 If you’ve ever seen that little popup that comes up when you try to run a program you’ve downloaded, the one that lists who the publisher is and asks “Are you sure you want to run this?” then you have seen code signing in action.
 That dialogue box is telling you that it really is a software patch for your Mac OSX from Apple Inc., and that it’s still in the same condition it was when they signed it.